sdboyer/sdboyer.io/content/vgo/failure-modes.md

 | Replace           | Trivial                                                      | The new, improved version of `D`  can ship to the world | Contagion failure                                            | Yes        |
 | Give up           | Zero                                                         | None                                                    | The world doesn't get Deon's new, planned feature            | Yes        |

 Deon has more Bargaining strategies available to him than Aparna did, but they're also necessarily more work, as one of them involves negotiating with both Bjorn and Carla.
 Crucially absent is the unilateral Refactor strategy - Deon cannot fix this entirely on his own.
+It's also worth noting that his Bargain strategies qualify as [yak shaving](https://en.wiktionary.org/wiki/yak_shaving), although it's someone else's yak.

 If Deon does choose the easy Replace option available to him and issues a release, his depender, Emiko will not reap the benefit of his research.
 She will have to repeat both flashes of insight about `B→C` and `A→C`, because MVS will push `A` back onto the incompatible version of `C` until the `replace` declaration is duplicated: